Pointers in C: Types of Pointers

 Pointer Initialization in C

-The procedure of initializing a pointer is where we give the pointer variable a starting value.
-Typically, we obtain a variable's memory address using the (&) addressof operator and then save it in the pointer variable.
+The procedure of initializing a pointer is where we give the memory address of another variable using the & (address of) operator.

 int x = 42; // Declare and initialize an integer variable 'x'